rka97/Ghost-Summoner/README.md

 # Ghost-Summoner
 Multiplayer PacMan-like game written in pure x86 assembly.
-Course Project for Microprocessors 1.
+Team Course Project for Microprocessors 1.

 # How to run
 Clone this repo, mount the repo's folder in Dosbox as C:/ and compile the assembly files with MASM.